 The EU ETS will continue to expand to include the maritime sector, impacting shipping companies and industries reliant on maritime transport.

-Starting in 2027, a new EU ETS 2 will apply to buildings and road transport, indirectly affecting businesses with large vehicle fleets, logistics operations, or extensive building infrastructure.
+Starting in 2027, EU ETS 2 will apply to fuel suppliers serving the buildings and road transport sectors, with costs expected to be passed through to end users.
+While companies may not be directly regulated under ETS 2, businesses with large vehicle fleets, logistics operations, or energy-intensive building portfolios should anticipate indirect carbon cost exposure.

 3. Pressure to accelerate decarbonization